Holy cow, I just looked at the call screener board.

 Those are the true shots that really matter in America today.

-So the political jazz.
+So the political jab Oh, no.

-We lost the cell call.
+We lost the sell call.

 And I had one last question to go before that answer.

-And the question was going to be maybe she'll call us back real quick.
+And the question was going to be, maybe she'll call us back real quick.

 She's got to be enjoying this.

-I want to ask she seems like she really enjoys this.
+She seems like she really enjoys this.

 Here she comes from Alaska.

-Governor Palin, we have you uh we have you back.
+Governor Palin, we have you back.

-Hey, I'm back, sorry.
+Hey, I'm back.

-Sorry, we l now got one question.
+Sorry, now I've got one question.

 I know your time is short.

-A friend of mine had dinner with another friend in Cleveland about three weeks ago, and this guy, uh, whose name you would know, I'm I'm gonna I'm gonna protect his identity, was just going on and on and on about how impressed he was with the fact that all of a sudden, out of nowhere you get thrust onto a national stage from Alaska, you show up one day in Ohio, and it appears that you had bags packed for a month, that you had all of the logistics uh handled.
+And this guy, whose name you would know, I'm going to protect his identity, was just going on and on and on about how impressed he was with the fact that all of a sudden, out of nowhere, you get thrust onto a national stage from Alaska.

 He was profoundly impressed just by the human challenge that you overcame there.

-Now you're you're on the trail, and everybody watching you, including me, seems to think you really like this, that you're into it, that you're a natural at it.
+Now you're on the trail, and everybody watching you, including me, seems to think you really like this, that you're into it, that you're a natural at it.

 So therefore, have you even thought about a political future beyond this campaign?

-Ah, that's a that's a good question.
+That's a good question.

-Well, let me bring up one more thing real quickly about the economy and taxes and Obama and its flip-flopping and his inconsistencies there that should jeez.
+Well, let me bring up one more thing real quickly about the economy and taxes and Obama and his flip-flopping and his inconsistencies there that should, geez, that this should make people question what his intentions are.

-Uh now we're pressing Obama on taxes, right?
+Now, we're pressing Obama on taxes, right?

 Because he's known as somebody who would raise taxes on you.